 The best known, most formal and most complete way to say Happy New Year in Japanese is:

-This is the most complete way, normally you don't use the shin nen [新年] which means new year. if you only use akemashite [明けまして] which comes from the verb akeru [明ける] and means dawn, to be born and to grow.
-Possible variations are:
+This is the most complete form, usually shin nen [新年] which means new year is not used.
+Only akemashite [明けまして] is used, which comes from the verb akeru [明ける] and means to dawn, to be born, and to grow.
+The possible variations are:

-The level of formality drops lower and lower according to the form you abbreviate.
-If you're talking to people you don't know or people at work, try to use at least akemashite omedetou enjoyimasu.
+The level of formality decreases more and more depending on how you abbreviate.
+If you are going to speak with strangers or colleagues, try to use at least akemashite omedetou gozaimasu.

-It is unusual to use expressions that contain akemashite before starting the new year.
-Since the verb refers to something that has already happened.
-If you want to say happy new year before the end of the year you can try other expressions like:
+It is uncommon to use the expressions that contain akemashite before the New Year starts, as the verb refers to something that has already happened.
+If you want to wish a happy New Year before the year ends, you can try other expressions like:

-Another common expression used is "kotoshimo yoroshiku onegaishimasu” [今年もよろしくお願いします], which means “I hope to have your collaboration this year.
-Some young people shorten this phrase on casual occasions by saying koto yoro [ことよろ]!
+Another common expression used is "kotoshimo yoroshiku onegaishimasu" [今年もよろしくお願いします], which means "I hope to count on your collaboration this year."
+Some young people shorten this phrase in casual occasions by saying koto yoro [ことよろ]!

-On business cards it is customary to find written spent [賀正], shoushun [頌春] and keishun [慶春] which also means happy new year.
-It's not normal to say those words, they're just old shapes found on New Year's cards.
+In business cards, it is common to find written gashou [賀正], shoushun [頌春], and keishun [慶春], which also mean happy new year.
+It is not normal to say these words; they are just archaic forms found in New Year cards.

-As much as I wrote about it years ago in the article about "あけましておめでとうございます" (Akemashite omedetou gozaimasu) - Feliz Ano Novo "よいお年を" (Yoi otoshi o) - Feliz Ano Novo.
-I'll end the article by leaving a video of my friend Tarou Yamada talking about New Year's phrases in Japanese:
+No matter how much I wrote about this years ago in the article about Frases de Ano novo em Japonês.
+I will finish the article by leaving a video of my friend Tarou Yamada talking about New Year's phrases in japonês: